If people think being a stay-at-home mom is a leisure gig – they’re dead wrong.

 Housekeeper – $12 per hour

-The daily chores, cleaning, tidying, and organizing is usually all done by the SAHM.
+The daily chores, cleaning, tidying, and organizing are usually all done by the SAHM.
 Between laundry, dishes, mirrors, toilets, countertops, floors, picking up toys, rearranging closets, cleaning out drawers, vacuuming, dusting, and so on – it’s pretty much a never-ending cycle.

 Chauffeur – $13 per hour